How to Choose the Right SSL Certificate for Your Business

 5. Multi-Domain SSL Certificates (MDC)

-- Best for: Businesses managing multiple domains.
+- Best for: Businesses managing multiple websites or domains.

 - Cons: Can be more expensive than single-domain certificates.